weleoka/kaica_dun/README.md

 ## Joblist & QnA

+todo: enhanced sequence strategy (Hibernate) for auto incrementing primary keys to replace IDENTITY strategy.
+    The current strategy is employed for benefits of direct SQL inserts with DBMS.
+I.e. PK's are AI by the DBMS not the application.
-todo: put a global annotations file package-info.java file in a sensible place and make sure that it is read by Hibernate.
+todo: put a global annotations file package-info.java file in a sensible place (maybe `/src/main/resources`) and make sure that it is read by Hibernate.
     This file will make it possible to have globally accessible special queries etc.
+    This file is also the location for the enhanced sequence strategy defenition.

 Q: How do transactions work in Hibernate.
 Does a call to Session.save() execute a query directly or will they be batched for execution only after a Transaction.commit() call?